Paige Street Broccio - Class of 2008

 “I was originally interested in specializing in substance use disorders.
 I was at a conference while in pharmacy school and heard a presentation by a doctor about how he uses his pharmacists to manage pain and tries to prevent opioid abuse by using alternative therapies.
 I thought to myself that I wanted to help prevent the substance abuse problem rather than help to treat it.
 The topic really interested me and is why I pursued this career.

 “One of the major challenges of this career is the patient population.
 Many patients require an extensive amount of counseling and education on why medications are adjusted the way they are instead of how they prefer.
 I take the time to provide this education so that they will trust why I am making these changes.
 Typically, patients are feeling much better within a few days and are very grateful for the help.
-Additionally, some of these patients are unfunded, uninsured, homeless, etc., which creates different barriers for outpatient follow up.
+Additionally, most of these patients are low income patients which creates barrier to access medications and other necessities to be successful in managing their chronic disease states.

 “Another challenge is the lack of education that providers and other members of the health care team have about pain management.
 A lot of people think that opioid medications are the answer to their patients’ problems, when in reality these medications end up causing more harm than good.
 It is gratifying to educate these team members on how other medications can be used so that they can advance their daily practice.